 The following conditions will be considered by Council at the application assessment stage for all plantation applications:

-Compliance to Council’s Firebreak Order
+Compliance to Council’s Firebreak and Fuel Hazard Reduction Notice.

 Planting to be in accordance with submitted plan, unless specifically otherwise stated.

 That where evidence of noxious weeds exist, a spraying program is to be conducted prior to planting.
 Spraying procedures are to be conducted in accordance with the Code of Practice for Timber Plantations in WA.